oranfry/simple-backups/README.md

 ```
 backup-server

-  -o OWNER        If set, the owner of the backup tar file will be changed to OWNER after creation, and the parent directory will be relative to OWNER's home folder
+  -o OWNER          Specifies which user the backup tar file will owned by after creation (default: root)
-  -p PARENT_DIR   Set the parent directory for backup config and tar files (default: /root/backup)
+  -p PARENT_DIR     The parent directory for backup config and tar files, relative to owner's home directory (default: backup)
   -z                If present, gzip the backup tar (filename will be backup.tar.gz)
-  -s              Make an effort to save space on disk, at the cost of bandwidth and performance
+  -s                If present, make an effort to save space on disk, at the cost of bandwidth and performance
   -v                If present, be noisy about what's going on
 ```